 We define expertise as capacities to "think through" problems and finding solutions.
 Anyone who "knows something" and "can do something" is an expert in his/her own area.
 He or she can contribute and share expertise no matter how narrow or expansive.

-Situation Expert (TM) supports continuous self-learning, critical thinking and creative problem-solving.
-We believe "Through Work We Learn."
+Situation Expert (TM) helps workers learn while doing work.
 Situation Expert puts learners and team members in work situations.
 They learn by doing and thinking.
 They learn real-life issues!
 They become situation experts, fast!
+Situation Expert (TM) supports continuous self-learning, analytical thinking and creative problem-solving and measurement of work impacts.

 Use the system anytime and anywhere to build expertise.
 Share experiences and seek help or assist others in: